Vilayattu Aarambam: Soundtrack

-Release
+Release and reception

-After a run in Tamil Nadu, the film released in Kerala a few weeks after release.
+Vilayattu Aarambam was released on 2 June 2017 in Tamil Nadu, and a week later in Kerala.
 Maalai Malar wrote that the directors Suriyaan and Vijay R Anand had come up with a film to says that there is a widespread rumour that various scams are taking place in a company, which would bring in good income and thus eliminate unemployment in the country.
 Critic Malini Mannath wrote, "If there is any positive in the film, it’s that the directors have confined their story-telling to just about 120 minutes."